Memorial Hospital now offers Photodynamic therapy. (PDT)

 - 66% of patients experienced 100% clearance of all AK lesions of the face or scalp 8 weeks after treatment3†

-- In studies, the majority of treated AK lesions of the face or scalp cleared at 3 months remained clear 12 months after treatment3‡
+- In studies, the majority of treated AK lesions of the face or scalp cleared at 3 months and remained clear 12 months after treatment3‡